silvercircle/nvim/doc/docs/Install/index.md

 This will need most of your attention.
 The configuration is built with **manual LSP server installation** in mind.
-You can use `Mason` to install servers, but as bare minimum, you have to check the contents of the `vim.g.lsp_server_bin` table in `config.lua`.
-This defines paths (and filenames ) of the supported LSP servers and is used in `plugins/lsp.lua` to setup LSP servers.
+You can use `Mason` to install servers, but as bare minimum, you have to check the contents of the server executable paths in `lspdef.lua`.
+This is explained in detail in the [LSP](../LSP/index.md) part of this document.

 ## Plain mode